E3SM-Project/polaris/docs/developers_guide/ocean/tasks/geostrophic.md

 ### viz

-Two visualization steps are available only in the `geostrophic/with_viz` tasks.
-They are not included in the `geostrophic` in order to keep regression as fast as possible when visualization isn't needed.
+The visualization step is available only in the `geostrophic/with_viz` tasks.
+It is not included in the `geostrophic` in order to keep regression as fast as possible when visualization isn't needed.

-The class {py:class}`polaris.ocean.tasks.geostrophic.viz.VizMap`
-defines a step for creating a mapping file from the MPAS mesh at a given resolution to a lon-lat grid at a resolution and interpolation method determined by config options shown in {ref}`ocean-geostrophic-config`.

 The class {py:class}`polaris.ocean.tasks.geostrophic.viz.Viz`
-is a step for plotting the initial and final states of the advection test for each resolution, mapped to the common lat-lon grid.
+is a step for plotting the initial and final states of the advection test for each resolution.
 The colormap is controlled by the config options discussed in {ref}`ocean-geostrophic-config`.

 See {ref}`dev-visualization-global` for more details on the global lat-lon plots.